Dang-Hai-Tran/ft_transcendence/design_api.md

 -   The updated banned user object ([ChannelBannedUser](#channelbanneduser))

-## Mute user in channel by admin
+## Mute user in the channel by admin

 You must be an admin to mute a user from a channel.
-Owner and admin can't be muted.
+The owner and admin can't be muted.
+If until is not provided, until will be set to the Max Date.

 ```typescript
 POST /api/v1/channel/<channel_id>/member/mute